Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Treatment For Protracted Opiate Withdrawal Symptoms (PAWS)

-For individuals that suffer from protracted withdrawal symptoms, usually chronic users, ongoing support and treatment is a must.
+For individuals who suffer from protracted withdrawal symptoms, usually chronic users, ongoing support and treatment is a must.

 Some rehab clinics do offer supported living in the community, and for an individual suffering from PAWS, this can be invaluable in terms of ongoing support.
 Detox Plus UK works with several rehabs that offer the third stage supported living accommodation.
 Call us today to find out more.